Cheadle Hulme: Railway

 The Crewe to Manchester railway was completed in May 1842 and a railway station known as Cheadle was built opposite the modern-day Hesketh Tavern.
 When the Stafford to Manchester railway opened in 1845, the original station closed and the present Cheadle Hulme railway station was built to accommodate the junction between the two railways.
-The road was renamed to Station Road in the same year and the station was renamed Cheadle Hulme in 1866.
+The road was renamed Station Road in the same year and the station was renamed Cheadle Hulme in 1866.